galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

      type: LoadBalancer
    ```

-   Create the admin loadbalancer service.
+   Create the admin load balancer service using the following command.

    ```
    kubectl  apply -f admin-lb.yaml
    ```

-   Create `cluster-lb.yaml` with the following content
+   Create a file named `cluster-lb.yaml` with the following content:

    ```
    apiVersion: v1